Skip to main content

 └── Merchant C

-Every API Token in Aurora is scoped to either a partner or a merchant.
-The token type determines what data can be accessed.
+Every API key in Aurora is scoped to either a partner or a merchant.
+The API key type determines what data can be accessed.

-Partner tokenOperates across all merchants that belong to the partner.Managing merchant credentials, viewing transactions across merchants, platform-level operations.
+Partner keyOperates across all merchants that belong to the partner.Managing merchant credentials, viewing transactions across merchants, platform-level operations.

-Merchant tokenOperates on data for that specific merchant only.Processing payments, managing customers, day-to-day API operations for a single merchant.
+Merchant keyOperates on data for that specific merchant only.Processing payments, managing customers, day-to-day API operations for a single merchant.

-A merchant token created by a partner still only has access to that specific merchant's data — it cannot access other merchants under the same partner.
+Merchant-level keys created by a partner still only has access to that specific merchant's data.
+It cannot access other merchants even under the same partner.

 Permission Inheritance

-When a merchant belongs to a partner, the merchant's API Token inherits the partner's permission set.
-The partner's permissions act as an allowlist — they define the maximum set of API operations available to any merchant under that partner.
+When a merchant belongs to a partner, the merchant's API key inherits the partner's permission set.
+The partner's permissions sets acts as an allowlist.
+This defines the complete set of API operations available to any merchant under that partner.

 This means:

-• If a permission is enabled at the partner level, merchant tokens under that partner can use the corresponding API endpoints.
+• If a permission is enabled at the partner level, merchant keys under that partner can use the corresponding API endpoints.

-• If a permission is disabled at the partner level, any request from a merchant token to a restricted endpoint will return 403 Forbidden, regardless of the merchant's own configuration.
+• If a permission is disabled at the partner level, any request from a merchant key to a restricted endpoint will return 403 Forbidden, regardless of the merchant's own configuration.

-Standalone merchants (not associated with a partner) are not subject to permission restrictions — all API operations are available.
+Standalone merchants (those merchants not associated with a partner) are not subject to permission restrictions.
+Ths is called key isolation.
+All API operations are available.

 For a full list of permissions and how they work, see API Permissions & Inheritance.

-Partners can programmatically create, list, and delete API credentials for their merchants using the Partner API.
+Partners can programmatically create, list, and delete API keys for their merchants using the partner API's allowlist.
 This is useful for onboarding new merchants or rotating credentials without requiring each merchant to log into the Aurora Portal.

 For endpoint details, see Partner API Integration.